 Trying to find a musical instrument for your child can be hard.
-Not only does size and weight factor in to your purchase, but appeal plays a large role as well.
+Not only do size and weight factor into your purchase, but appeal plays a large role as well.
 Children tend to pay more attention to aesthetics than adults.
 They tend to be pickier, and also needier.

 So how can you get your child into guitar?

-In this article, we will discuss different types of guitar for kids.
+In this article, we will discuss different types of guitars for kids.

 Using a standard electric guitar will depend on your child’s size and age.
 If you have an older child (ten to twelve) you may be able to get away with a full sized guitar.
 If not, you will need a miniature guitar.

 Electric guitars are a great way to get started if you have an amplifier readily available.
 They can be used for any style, from blues to rock and roll, jazz, and anything in between.
 They are easy to maintain and take care of.
 And most of all, children guitar lessons on electric guitar are easy to come by.